basho/basho_docs/source/languages/en/riakcs/cookbooks/Usage-and-Billing-Data.md

 ## Storage Statistics
 Storage statistics are also tracked on a per-user basis, as rollups for slices of time.
-They are stored in the same Riak cluster as other Riak CS data, in the `moss.storage` bucket.
+They are stored in the same Riak cluster as other Riak CS data, in the `cs.storage` bucket.

 For detailed information about querying storage statistics, please read [[Querying Storage Statistics]].